run-llama/llama_index/docs/module_guides/deploying/agents/agent_runner.md

 - Get greater debuggability into the execution of each step.
 - Get greater visibility: view completed steps and next steps.
 - [Coming Soon] Steerability: directly control/modify intermediate steps by injecting human feedback
-- Abandon task: give up if a task has derailed thorughout the course of execution, without affecting the core agent memory.
+- Abandon task: give up if a task has derailed throughout the course of execution, without affecting the core agent memory.
 - [Coming Soon] Undoing a step.
 - Easier Customization: it's easy to subclass/implement new agent algorithms (incl.
 ReAct, OpenAI, but also plan+solve, LLMCompiler) by implementing an `AgentWorker`.